cirocosta/docs-tap/scc/pre-built-image.md

 # Pre-built image

-For those applications that already have a defined way of building their container images, the supply chains included in the Out of the Box packages provide the ability for specifying a pre-built image to be used in the final application while still going through the same set of stages as any other
+For those applications that already have a predefined way of building their container images, the supply chains included in the Out of the Box packages provide the ability for specifying a pre-built image to be used in the final application while still going through the same set of stages as any other